 Belgian police raid European Commission over property sale probe

-The European Public Prosecutor’s Office, which is leading the probe, confirmed it is conducting “evidence-collecting activities” in relation to an ongoing investigation but declined to provide further details in order to protect proceedings.
+The European Public Prosecutor’s Office (EPPO), which is leading the probe, confirmed it is conducting “evidence-collecting activities” in relation to an ongoing investigation but declined to provide further details in order to protect proceedings.

-According to reporting by the Financial Times, the searches took place at multiple Commission locations, including the budget department.
-The investigation concerns the sale of 23 Commission buildings to Belgium’s sovereign wealth fund, SFPIM, in a transaction reported to be worth approximately €900 million.
+According to a report by Britains Financial Times, which first reported the inquiry, the searches took place at multiple Commission locations, including the budget department.
+Citing sources, the FT said the investigation concerns the sale of 23 Commission buildings to Belgium’s sovereign wealth fund, the Federal Holding and Investment Company SFPIM, in a transaction reported to be worth approximately €900 million.

 A European Commission spokesperson told POLITICO that the property sale followed established procedures and protocols and was conducted in compliance with applicable financial regulations.
 The spokesperson added that the Commission is committed to transparency and will cooperate fully with EPPO and the competent Belgian authorities.